[cabfpub] Ballot FORUM-1: Establish Forum Infrastructure Working Group

 Purpose of Ballot

-The CA/Browser Forum has grown considerably over the last few years and is now dividing its work in to working groups to more carefully address specific certificate needs.
-The responsibilities of managing the various pieces of infrastructure the Forum uses in its work, such as the wiki and listserves, has grown considerably.
+The CA/Browser Forum has grown considerably over the last few years and is now dividing its work into multiple working groups to more carefully address specific certificate needs.
+The responsibilities of managing the various components of infrastructure necessary for the Forum to conduct its work, such as the wiki and mailing lists, has grown considerably.
 With immense gratitude to each of the Forum members that have helped to provide this infrastructure, the work of managing it should no longer be left as a volunteer best-effort function of any single Forum member.
-This ballot would establish a working group chartered to ensure the infrastructure supporting the Forum continues to meet its needs.
+This ballot would establish a working group chartered to help ensure the infrastructure supporting the Forum continues to meet its needs.

 The following motion has been proposed by Jos Purvis of Cisco and endorsed by Tim Hollebeek of Digicert and Wayne Thayer of Mozilla.